-Dr. Piers Britton, an internationally recognized expert on Dr. Who and a professor of visual and media studies at the University of Redlands, is available for comment on the past, present and future of Dr. Who, as well as costume design and art direction, aesthetics and "transmedia" texts from Star Wars to the Marvel Cinematic Universe.
+Dr. Piers Britton, an internationally recognized expert on Doctor Who and a professor of visual and media studies at the University of Redlands, is available to speak on the past, present and future of Doctor Who, as Whovians ready themselves for the season premiere and new female lead.

 Dr. Britton holds a BA and Ph.D. from the University of Manchester.
 He was raised in northeast England.